ChainSafe/gossamer/docs/docs/getting-started/overview/host-architecture.md

 The **ksmcc node** is an official node implementation for the Kusama Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

-The **dotcc node** is an official node implementation for the Polkadot Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.
+The **polkadot node** is an official node implementation for the Polkadot Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

 ### Custom Services

-See [Custom Services](../custom-services/) for more information about building custom node implementations.
+See [Custom Services](/advanced/custom-servives) for more information about building custom node implementations.

 ## Node Services